lsaruwat/functionalJourney/README.md

-# functionalJourney
+# Functional Journey
 Journey into functional programming techniques by way of javascript

 Patterns used:
-*Higher order functions
+* Higher order functions
-*Currying
+* Currying